 - Store your shoes in a cool and dry location.
 Fibers in damp shoes often deteriorate more quickly.

-- Don’t keep your shoes in a plastic bag, such as the one they might come in when purchased.
+- You may keep your shoes in a bag, such as the one they may come in when purchased but keep the bag open.
 Shoes that are unable to breathe can sweat and ultimately decay and smell.

 - It is recommended to use a shoe brush on suede-bottom shoes – it will keep them clean and help them maintain their texture.

 - Use polish or silicon oil on patent shoes, such as ballroom shoes, to prevent the fabric from cracking and sticking.

 - Clean the dirt off leather shoes, like jazz or tap shoes, using melamine foam.

 - Don’t put canvas shoes in the dryer after washing, as this could cause them to shrink.

 - Don’t ever wear your dance shoes outside the studio.
 Not only will they get dirty, but it can damage the soles.
 Most dance shoes don’t provide proper support for wearing as a street shoe, either.